Emlyn Koster: Biography

 With an Honors BSc from the University of Sheffield in England and PhD from the University of Ottawa in Canada, both in geology, his career began with faculty appointments at Montreal’s Concordia University and the University of Saskatchewan.
 Interest to engage the public in global sustainability issues grew while conducting fieldwork in UNESCO World Heritage Sites in western Canada and in China’s Gobi Desert.
 Choosing the vehicle of major nature and science museums for its greater potential, CEO appointments followed at Alberta’s Royal Tyrrell Museum of Palaeontology, the Ontario Science Centre in Toronto, Liberty Science Center next to New York, and since 2013 at the North Carolina Museum of Natural Sciences.

-Founded in 1879 and becoming the State’s most visited museum, the NC Museum of Natural Sciences is maximizing the dividends from 2000 and 2012 expansions through its mission to illuminate the interdependence of nature and humanity.
-In 2014, it was recognized for outstanding community service with a national medal presented at the White House.
-In 2015, it was recognized by the Greater Raleigh Convention and Visitors Bureau with its top annual award for economic impact through attracting conferences.
-Visit Raleigh’s website features him as an innovative ambassador and he is an invited consultant to assist with the vision of Raleigh’s Dorothea Dix Park Conservancy.
+Founded in 1879 and becoming the State’s most visited museum, the NC Museum of Natural Sciences is maximizing the dividends from 2000 and 2012 expansions through its mission to illuminate the natural world and inspire its conservation.
+In 2014, it was recognized for outstanding community service with a national medal at the White House.
+In 2015, it was recognized by the Greater Raleigh Convention and Visitors Bureau with its top annual award for economic impact.
+Visit Raleigh’s website features him as an innovative ambassador and he is an invited consultant to Raleigh’s Dorothea Dix Park vision.

-A proponent of Aristotle’s philosophy that leadership is ideally about the harmonious pursuit of positive consequences in the world, he integrates new concepts such as the Anthropocene, the human- shaped epoch in Earth history, into his outlook.
+A proponent of Aristotle’s philosophy that leadership is ideally about the harmonious pursuit of positive consequences in the world, he integrates whole-Earth concepts such as Big History and the Anthropocene into his outlook.
 This has also been shaped by experiences in landscapes and cultures of five dozen countries; executive education at the Harvard Business School; assistance to the next-of-kin of World Trade Center disaster victims; and topical events integrating science, society and the environment.
-Organized in 2009 with the Dutch Government to commemorate the 400th anniversary of Henry Hudson sailing into the future New York area, for example, a multidisciplinary conference on coastal city management turned out to be three years before tropical storm Sandy caused $70 billion of damage.
+Organized in 2009 with the Dutch Government to commemorate the 400th anniversary of Henry Hudson sailing into the future New York area, for example, a trans-disciplinary conference on coastal city management turned out to be three years before tropical storm Sandy caused $70 billion of damage.

-Honored by the University of Ottawa as a Distinguished Alumnus, his educational, scientific and civic contributions have been recognized by awards including the Humanitarian of the Year by the American Conference on Diversity, presented by the President of The New York Times Company, and the Chevalier Medal of France’s L’Ordre des Palmes Académique.
+Honored by the University of Ottawa as a Distinguished Alumnus, his educational, scientific and civic contributions have been recognized by awards including the Humanitarian of the Year by the American Conference on Diversity, presented by the President of The New York Times Company, and the Chevalier Medal in France’s Order of the Academic Palms.
 Conference keynote invitations have come from Australia, the Asia-Pacific Rim, Central and South America, western Europe, and across Canada and the United States.
-Advisory, board and committee appointments have assisted the American Association for the Advancement of Science, Association of Science-Technology Centers, Challenger Center for Space Science Education, International Coalition of Sites of Conscience, and the Getty and Noyce Leadership Institutes.
-He has been invited to testify before the United States Congress and the United Nations.
+Advisory, board and committee appointments have assisted the International Coalition of Sites of Conscience, American Association for the Advancement of Science, Association of Science-Technology Centers, Challenger Center for Space Science Education, and the Getty and Noyce Leadership Institutes.

-Past president of the Geological Association of Canada and the global Giant Screen Theater Association, he is an adjunct professor in the Department of Marine, Earth and Atmospheric Sciences at NC State University and a board member of the Committee on Museums and Collections of Natural History of the Paris-based International Council of Museums.
+Past president of the Geological Association of Canada, he is an adjunct professor in the Department of Marine, Earth and Atmospheric Sciences at NC State University and chair of the new working group on the Anthropocene for the Committee on Museums and Collections of Natural History of the Paris-based International Council of Museums.
 In an article about the future of science museums, The Informal Learning Review opined that “the word relevancy is irrevocably connected to [Emlyn Koster]”.
 The first museum CEO to address a TED Conference, the future of nature and science museums has been a recent focus.
-The 70th anniversary book of the International Council of Museums on Museums, Ethics and Cultural Heritage in summer 2016 includes his invited chapter on these institutions in an externally responsible context; and a book in press by Routledge on The Future of Natural History Museums includes his invited chapter on their need to focus on a holistic ethos and the Anthropocene.
+His invited chapters in new books by Routledge and the International Council of Museums titled Museums, Ethics and Cultural Heritage and The Future of Natural History Museums focus on these institutions in an externally responsible context and their need for a holistic ethos in the Anthropocene.

 Emlyn Koster: From the Director | The Naturalist